Previous tools: Microsoft Excel

 Given their expansive portfolio of self-perform work, McHugh consistently has team members moving from project to project.
 While construction projects often have hundreds of moving parts, McHugh found that managing their resources through a series of spreadsheets wasn’t providing the data and visibility needed to accurately forecast their labor requirements.

 “We always used just an Excel spreadsheet,” said Ray Cisco, Vice President of Operations at McHugh.
 “It was long, it was difficult to share, it wasn’t interactive.
-It was spread out so long you weren’t able to forecast well out in advance of where you should.
+It was spread out so long that you weren’t able to forecast well out in advance of where you should.
 With what was going on, we kind of said, okay, so how can we manage our resources better?”

 While the COVID-19 pandemic has caused a lot of uncertainty in the construction industry, McHugh saw it as an opportunity to re-evaluate some of their core processes to become more cost-efficient, including their resource management.
-Having housed their workforce data in a series of spreadsheets for years, McHugh looked to Bridgit Bench to not only streamline their resource planning, but also to help surface information critical to allocating resources effectively.
+Having housed their workforce data in a series of spreadsheets for years, McHugh looked to Bridgit Bench to not only streamline their resource planning but also to help surface information critical to allocating resources effectively.

-“You had to sit in a room the old fashioned way,” said Cisco about their resource planning prior to Bridgit Bench.
+“You had to sit in a room the old-fashioned way,” said Cisco about their resource planning prior to Bridgit Bench.
 “I’m going to put this person there, this person here.
 What do we have coming?
 And a lot of times you realize, oh shoot, we doubled up and we got that person listed on a proposal, but we already have them listed on a job.”

 The leading construction resource management tool is also helping McHugh track their resources all the way from estimates and bidding to closeout and warranty.